Parmesan Crusted Potatoes

 More Potato Side Dishes

-If you love potatoes as much as we do you should definitely try some of these other potato sides.
+If you love potatoes as much as we do, you should definitely try some of these other potato sides.
 Similar to how we make the Parmesan Crusted Potato Halves, we have our Coconut Pecan Sweet Baked Potato Halves.
-These are loaded with a coconut and pecan pieces and have a yummy cinnamon marshmallow dip.
-In the savory potato category we have our Broccoli Cheese Stuffed Potato Skins and Cheesy Bacon Potato Skins, both are awesome for appetizers and parties!
-If you like potato wedges and fries we have traditional Potato Wedges and Loaded Potato Wedges and Sweet Potato Fries with a Tangy Chipotle Lime Dip.
+These are loaded with coconut and pecan pieces and have a scrumptious cinnamon marshmallow dip.
+In the savory potato category we have our Broccoli Cheese Stuffed Potato Skins and Cheesy Bacon Potato Skins.
+Both are awesome for appetizers and parties!
+If you like potato wedges and fries we have traditional Potato Wedges, Loaded Potato Wedges and Sweet Potato Fries with a Tangy Chipotle Lime Dip.
 If you are a potato salad lover, we have you covered!
 Both our Homestyle Potato Salad and Bacon Gorgonzola Potato Salad are so incredibly good.

 Platter of Parmesan Crusted Potatoes with a dish of sour cream and chives.